 (work done to risk-stratify patients in response to the COVID-19 epidemic)

-Dr Mark Lazarus, Consultant Rheumatologist, Southend University Hospital
+Dr Mark Lazarus, Consultant Rheumatologist, while at Southend University Hospital

 Why beetrootDMARD for DMARD monitoring?

 Many drugs like Disease Modifying Anti-rheumatic Drugs (DMARDs) can have serious side effects and patients who take them should be regularly monitored.
 Monitoring of patients is often the responsibility of specialist clinicians (although it can be GPs’ responsibility – see beetrootCOMMUNITY).
 Monitoring patient’s results manually is time-consuming and prone to error and oversight.